Simple Motion [2/10]

 [Run the program]

-To get rid of the trail, the program would need to erase the screen each time before drawing a disc at a new position.
+To remove the trail, the screen needs to be erased before drawing the disc at each new position.

 This program draws a moving disc.